 A large part of employee turnover is connected to bad hiring decisions.

 SHRM estimates average annual employee turnover rates to be around 19 percent.
 For a 200 employee-sized business, that’s 38 departures every year.
 In compensation terms, the real cost of employee turnover can be anywhere from 30 percent and cost up to 5 times the position’s annual compensation, depending on the type of role, location, etc.

 By calculating reasonable estimates for expenses like employee annual salary and daily cost of covering vacancy (see screenshot below), that 200-employee business would spend $638,324 in avoidable costs.
 Why largely avoidable?
 Because much of turnover is due to bad hiring decisions.

-Avoid bad hiring decisions and you avoid employee turnover cost.
+Avoid bad hiring decisions to avoid employee turnover cost.